Rcantu/fintech/README.md

 All of the activities we will do in class.
 I will push activities to this folder as we get to them in the course.

+Note: I will **not** provide these activities before the appropriate class session.

 ### HW

 All of the homework assignment instructions.
 I will push the solutions to these two weeks after the due date for the homework has passed.